 One Page at a Time

-This unique format of one page for each story would challenge most writers, but Pat Carr seamlessly takes me through it, eager to turn to the next page, excited that I can pick up this page-turner at any time and often while I am waiting on hold for someone or another.
+This unique format of one page for each story would challenge most writers, but Pat Carr seamlessly guides me through it.
+I am eager to turn to the next page, excited that I can pick up this page-turner at any time, often while I am waiting on hold for someone or another.

 Dozens of characters dance with author Pat Carr across 259 pages.
 Some make an appearance, while others weave in and out throughout.
-All, and I mean all are interesting, unique, and original, just like Carr’s stories.
-No surprise, since Carr has won numerous awards for her writing throughout her writing life.
+Like Carr’s stories, I mean all are interesting, unique, and original.
+No surprise that Carr has won numerous awards for her writing throughout her life.
 And, oh, did Carr have some eclectic and laugh-out-loud relationship experiences.

-And there are pictures of some of those whose interactions with Carr thread frequently on her pages.
-A bonus comes as Carr shares her first meeting, courtship, and marriage to her current husband to whom she has been married longer than all the others.
+There are pictures of some of those whose interactions with Carr thread frequently on her pages.
+A bonus comes as Carr shares her first meeting, courtship, and marriage to her current husband, to whom she has been married longer than all the others.
 I loved the page that discusses his I.Q., for example.

 Here’s my Pat Carr story: While I made a good living as a speaker and syndicated columnist, published internationally, I had not one book to my name.
 Because I lived in Saratoga Springs, New York, I attended The International Women’s Writing Guild’s annual Remember the Magic week-long writing conference for years at Skidmore College.